bcannariato/Centare---Candidate-Codex/README.md

 ---
 ###Question 2

 What does the following C# code output?
+What is the main concept being demonstrated here?

 ```csharp
 int i = 3, j = 2;